DOI10.47051/VRQC6675

 Figure 4: Distribution of Lepidoblepharis ruthveni in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

 See it in the wild: Roughskin Dwarf-Geckos are secretive lizards that are recorded rarely unless they are actively searched for by raking leaf-litter or by turning over rotten logs along forested streams.
-Individuals can be found at a rate of 0–4 individuals per day of sampling in gallery forests near the towns Moraspungo, Balzapamba, and Bucay.
+Individuals can be found at a rate of 0–4 individuals per day of sampling in gallery forests near the towns of Moraspungo, Balzapamba, and Bucay.

 Acknowledgments: Special thanks to María Jose Quiroz and Eric Osterman for finding some of the individuals of Lepidoblepharis ruthveni photographed in this account.
 This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).